How to explain Event Marketing meaning to COO?

 #6.
 Recruitation feedback

-The amount of the applications for open position may be one of the KPIs that will appeal to COOs as one of their responsibilities is human resources management.
-Nowadays, events are one of the most efficient recruitment method.
-It’s a fact that many neglect, so showing an actual proof of the strategic event planning success in this field may visualize the effect of Event Marketing to officers.
+The amount of the applications for an open position may be one of the KPIs that will appeal to COOs as one of their responsibilities is human resources management.
+Nowadays, events are one of the most effective recruitment method.
+It’s a fact that many neglects, so showing an actual proof of the strategic event planning success in this field may visualize the effect of Event Marketing to officers.

 #8.
 Turnover rate